kakwa/ldapcherry-ppolicy-cracklib/README.rst

 * Get one or many word list files (for example here: http://www.winedt.org/Dict/)
 * If necessary encode it to UTF-8
-* Generate the cracklib dictionnary
+* Generate the cracklib dictionary

 example: